Ensembl/peregrine-eard/docs/earp.md

 In addition to atomic types, sequences of each atomic type can be defined.
 Note that there are no sequences of sequences: they are "one-dimensional" only.

 A sequence may be finite or infinite.
 A finite sequence is like an array or list in other languages.
 An infinite sequence is a single, endlessly repeating value.
-THis isuseful for specifying unchanging attributes.
+This is useful for specifying unchanging attributes.
 For example, you may have 200 rectangles, all blue, or all 8px high.
 Or maybe the heights or colours vary.
 Accepting a sequence allows this flexibility.
 At least one argument in such functions accepts only *finite* sequences and determines the number of items.

 The length of a sequence can be important. earp provides syntax which maximises the chance of any mistakes being caught at compile time.